 If you like the look and length of this sweater but are interested in a thicker, wool blend chunkier knit, check out their Lucas jumper – see it on me.
 Even though the Lucas has wool content in it, the organic cotton + merino wool blend feels almost like a full cotton blend to the touch with no fuzziness or itch factor for me.

 The length of Lucas XXS measures exactly the same as my Leontine xxs, while the Lucas noticeably thicker / warmer and chunkier in weight.
 The coloring of Lucas is more navy stripes on a brighter cream background, while the Leontine is black stripes on beige / off white.

 The Gaspard Cardigan is one of Sézane’s core pieces in an alpaca / mohair blend that’s come in lots of colors over the years.
-Heads up – I’d pay attention to the composition details if you have a preference for cotton or wool / mohair / alpaca fibers.
+Heads up – it’s itchy for me against bare skin, so I’d pay attention to the composition details if you have a preference for cotton or wool / mohair / alpaca fibers.
 The latter has a fluffier texture and more of an itchiness factor compared to cotton, so I sometimes wear a cami or thin Uniqlo undershirt.
 The Trudy sweater below is also a mohair / merino wool blend, while the others in this post are cotton.